-You can draw one of two conclusions from this statement: either foreclosure doesn’t happen because liens are successful at getting claimants paid, or the expensive and complex nature of foreclosure dis-incentivizes lien claimants from taking foreclosure action.
+You can draw one of two conclusions from this statement.
+Either foreclosure doesn’t happen because liens are successful at getting claimants paid, or the expensive and complex nature of foreclosure discourages lien claimants from taking foreclosure action.
 So, which is it?

 We conducted a survey of mechanics lien filings from 2011 and found that more than 64% of lien claims get paid within three months, without any additional legal or collection efforts.
 The liens, in other words, worked by themselves to solicit payment.

 In almost every circumstance (the 64% paid immediately and the 36% that take a little longer), the actual foreclosure of the property is a non-factor.
 Mechanics liens have a number of effects that are unrelated to the seizure and sale of the property.
-Take a look at the 17 Ways a Mechanics Lien Works to Get You Paid, and you’ll find 15 reasons that have nothing to do with foreclosure.
+Just take a look at all the ways a mechanics lien helps contractors get paid, and you’ll find 15 reasons that have nothing to do with foreclosure.

-Accordingly, foreclosure doesn’t happen often because mechanics liens are successful at getting claimants paid that the claims never get as far as a foreclosure process.
-Unless, of course, they do…
+Accordingly, foreclosures don’t happen often precisely because mechanics liens are successful at getting claimants paid that the claims never get as far as a foreclosure process.

 Foreclosure with a mechanics lien may be rare, but it still happens.